fazmain/ChatGPT_Finder/README.md

 ## Usage

 Once the extension is installed, you can use it to bookmark chats in ChatGPT.
 Simply click on the extension icon while in a chat session to bookmark it.
+The extension will automatically color code chats you created.

 ## License